dulaku/loggle/README.md

   ```
   PS1='[`date  +"%d-%b-%y %T"`] > '
   ```
-<t>If you don't use the IP-recording variant linked in the article, consider running ifconfig to get the information saved in your logs.
+This snipped displays timestamps only - the linked article includes a variant that displays IP addresses, which may be more convenient for you.
+If you use this version, consider running `ifconfig` as your first command so you get that information logged.

 Check for a segment of .bashrc that reads something like:
 ```
   case "$TERM" in
   xterm*|rxvt*)
       PS1="\[\e]0;${debian_chroot:+(#debian_chroot)}\u@\h: \w\a\]$PS1"
       ;;